cryptid-org/cryptid.email/README.md

 ### 2. Setting up the server

+Before starting up the server, you should set the `NODE_ENV` environment variable to `local`.

-The second step is just as easy as the first one:
+Spinning a local instance is now as easy as executing the following command:

 ~~~~
 npm start